Search by Keyword

 A further stereo mix was needed for release on the British "A Hard Day's Night" album, so this was done with the rest of the tracks on June 22nd, 1964.
 This session was attended by George Martin, Norman Smith and Geoff Emerick only.

-On July 14th, 1964, The Beatles entered Studios B7/S2 of Broadcasting House in London to record a version of "A Hard Day's Night" for BBC radio, this session being produced by Bernie Andrews between 7 and 11 pm.
-This recording was broadcast on July 16th, 1964 on a brand new BBC evening radio show entitled "Top Gear" between 10 and 11:55 pm.
+On July 14th, 1964, The Beatles recorded a version of "A Hard Day's Night" for BBC radio in Studios B7/S2 of Broadcasting House in London, this session being produced by Bernie Andrews between 7 and 11 pm.
+This recording was broadcast on July 16th, 1964 on a brand new BBC evening radio show called "Top Gear" between 10 and 11:55 pm.
 A noticeable edit is heard during the solo section of the song, which was necessary to include the complicated solo section of the song that was edited in from the record.
 George Martin apparently was scheduled to show up in BBC studios on that day to contribute his piano part but didn't show up.
 In order to hide the truth, The Beatles do a fade-out at the conclusion of the recording while talking with host Brian Matthew in order to convince the listening audience that they were doing this live, not just playing the record.
 A second BBC recording of the song was made on July 17th, 1964 at BBC Paris Studio in London between 2:15 and 6:15 pm for the fourth edition of their series "From Us To You," which was produced by Brian Marriott and broadcast on August 3rd between 10 am and 12 noon.

 Giles Martin (son of George Martin) and Sam Okell revisited the original master tape of "A Hard Day's Night" in Abbey Road Studios sometime in 2015 to create a new stereo mix, the result appearing on a re-released version of the compilation album "Beatles 1."